sudhanshupatel02/Nodejs-interview-question/README.md

 ## 1. What is Node.js ? [&uarr; Top](#top)

 Node.js is an open-source, cross-platform JavaScript runtime environment that allows developers to run JavaScript code server-side.
 It is built on the V8 JavaScript runtime engine, which is the same engine used by the Google Chrome browser to execute JavaScript code.
-Node.js enables developers to use JavaScript for both client-side and server-side scripting, unifying the development process.:

 1. **Asynchronous and Event-Driven**: Node.js is designed to be non-blocking and event-driven, allowing it to handle a large number of simultaneous connections efficiently.
 This is particularly beneficial for applications that involve real-time features.